Menu

 return state

-What happens if my process crashes between interrupt and resume?
+What if my process crashes between the interrupt and the resume?

 With MemorySaver, the state is gone.
-With a durable checkpointer like PostgresSaver, the state lives on disk.
-Your process restarts, you resume with the same thread_id, and the graph picks up right where it stopped.
+With a disk-backed saver like PostgresSaver, the state lives on.
+Your app restarts, you resume with the same thread_id, and the graph picks up right where it was.

-Can I set a timeout on an interrupt?
+Can I set a time limit on an interrupt?

-LangGraph has no built-in interrupt timeout.
-The interrupt waits as long as it takes.
-Build timeouts in your own layer — for example, a background job that auto-rejects paused graphs after 24 hours.
+LangGraph has no built-in timeout for interrupts.
+The pause lasts until you resume it.
+Build timeouts in your own code — for instance, a cron job that auto-rejects any graph that’s been waiting longer than 24 hours.

 References